Matuyuhi/AnimationPro/README.md

 // Attach UITransform Component in gameObject
 // Get the UITransform
 a = GetComponent<UITransform>();
-// Slide out screen left direction & fade out
+// Slide out screen left over & fade out
-// to the right over 1 second
+// to 1 second
 a.Animation(
     a.SlideOutHorizontal(AnimationAPI.DirectionHorizontal.Left, Easings.QuartOut(1f)) +
     a.FadeOut(Easings.QuartOut(1f))